peipeiwang6/Manuscript/2024_scRNA_in_pathway_prediction/README.md

 ```

 # 2.Model buliding
-The [/Model_building](https://github.com/peipeiwang6/Manuscript/tree/main/2024_scRNA_in_pathway_prediction/Model_buliding) folder contains the code for building machine learning models using FASTAI, neural network (NN), K-Nearest Neighbors (KNN), eXtreme Gradient Boosting (XGBoost), and Random Forest (RF) using an expression matrix.
+The [/Model_building](https://github.com/peipeiwang6/Manuscript/tree/main/2024_scRNA_in_pathway_prediction/Model_buliding) folder contains the code for building machine learning models based on different algorithms, including FASTAI, neural network (NN), K-Nearest Neighbors (KNN), eXtreme Gradient Boosting (XGBoost), and Random Forest (RF), using a gene expression matrix (`model_building_code.py`).
+In addition, the models corresponding to these algorithms are also built using AutoGluon based on the code in `AutoGluon_model_building.py`, where the models to be built can be specified and modified using the ‘hyperparameters’ argument.
 The data is split into 80% for training and 20% for testing.
 The folder also includes an R script for generating visualizations of model performance. **No manual execution of R scripts is required**.
 The models will be saved after training, allowing for future use without retraining.

 ## input files
 * Expression matrix: the expression matrix is in CSV format stored in the `Data/` folder.
 Rows represent genes, and columns represent samples.
 The first column must be labeled **"Gene"** and contain the gene names.
 The file name must **start with** "fastai", "NeuralNetwork", "KNN",  "xgboost", or "RandomForest" to indicate which model will be trained.